The lack-of-sleep epidemic and where it’s come from.

 Principles has nothing helpful to say about how to improve your sleep.
 The book contains all that doctors need to know in order to tell you that, by and large, there’s nothing they can do for you!
 The book is the epitome of six blind men describing an elephant.
 If you don’t believe me, go ask your doctor.
 Most likely you already have.

-I’ve studied sleep as a researcher, therapist, psychonaut, and dream explorer.
-I have an integrative, emotion-centered approach that is not constrained by a tenure committee or a College of Medicine.
-Most people have been trained to rely on authorities for direction and will see this independence as is a negative.
-If this describes you then I say too you, “God be with you, and the best of luck.”
+I study sleep as a researcher, therapist, psychonaut, and dream explorer.
+I take an integrative, emotion-centered approach that is not constrained by tenure or a College of Medicine.
+Most people have been trained to rely on authorities for medical direction and are frightened to take their health into their own hands.
+If this describes your efforts to get better sleep, then I say to you, “Best of luck!”
+When it comes to sleep, the struggle is in your bedroom.

 Many of my clients view their sleep problems as an irritation, similar to the way they view their life problems.
 Both are invitations to insight that are pinching you ever harder to get your attention.
 Do you really need a health crisis to motivate you to change?
 Might you not perceive ongoing, chronic issues as being just as compelling as an acute, desperate situation?
 The only people with whom I’ve been able to achieve massive changes are those willing to substantially change their lives and themselves.